novoalab/Best_Practices_dRNAseq_analysis/README.md

 # Best Practices for the Analysis of Oxford Nanopore Direct RNA Sequencing Data

+This repository contains scripts to analyze the output of base-called direct RNA sequencing reads, including:
+- 1) base-calling quality assessment
+- 2) mapping quality assessment
+- 3) RNA modification analyses
+- 4) PolyA tail estimations

+The analysis can be ran for a single fast5/fastq file, of in a comparative mode (e.g. comparison of different base-callers, comparison of different mappers, etc)

 ## Pre-requisites

 The following software and modules have been used: